Introducing Nomad 7.0.200

 - Whenever any Configuration Manager deployment with Nomad enabled in the package properties starts

-- When a machine which is copying content from a master notices that the master is no longer available – this may happen if the master is switched off or disconnected from the network
+- When a computer which is copying content from a master notices that the master is no longer available – this may happen if the master is switched off or disconnected from the network

 - Every 5 minutes while a master is actively downloading to ensure a more suitable master (one with more content than the currently elected master) has not been introduced to the network since the last election